University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 wc -l updateFields
 ```

 :blue_book: Now we have everything to create the PLINK files.
-We also want to weed out variants that will not be useful for population genomics analyses, so we will keep bi-allelic SNPs only (`--snps-only just-acgt --biallelic-only strict`), keep high quality variant calls only (`--vcf-filter`), preserve the order of REF and ALT alleles as in the VCF file (`--keep-allele-order`), and discard rare alleles (`--maf 0.10`).
+We also want to weed out variants that will not be useful for population genomics analyses, so we will keep bi-allelic SNPs only (`--snps-only just-acgt --biallelic-only strict`), keep high quality variant calls only (`--vcf-filter`), and discard rare alleles (`--maf 0.10`).
+Note that PLINK automatically re-orders alleles in minor/major.
+If you want to preserve the order of REF and ALT alleles as in the VCF file, then use `--keep-allele-order`.

 :computer: Convert the VCF file into PLINK files.
 ```bash